w7978708wen/Microsoft-Azure-and-Databricks/README.md

 <h3> B. Created a Data Factory </h3>

--My data factory is called 'home-rental-df'.
+-My data factory is called "home-rental-df".

 -I used the Data Factory to create the data pipeline.
 It is good practice to rename data pipeline, in case you would have multiple later.